ElpadoCan/SpotMAX/spotmax/docs/source/get_started.rst

 clicking on the compute button beside each "testable" parameter.

 Take some time to read the description of each parameter in this section :ref:`params-desc`.
+Once you are familiar with the parameters you can dive straight into our :ref:`tutorials`.

-Once you are happy with the paramters you can either run the analysis locally or save the paramters to a configuration file and run the analysis in the command line in headless mode (without the GUI).
+When you are happy with the paramters you can either run the analysis locally or save the paramters to a configuration file and run the analysis in the command line in headless mode (without the GUI).